wwwweilin/hello-world/README.md

 # hello-world
-It is used to practice
+It is used to practice and it is a set of practice of python from "a byte of python"